 Investments in partnerships and limited liability companies that do not have readily available market values are stated at fair value as reported by the general partner.
 These investments include a diverse range of vehicles, including private equity, absolute return funds, real estate, and commodity funds.
-The valuation of these investments is based on the most recent value provided by the general partner, usually with a December 31 "as of' date.
+The valuation of these investments is based on the most recent value provided by the general partner, usually with a December 31 "as of" date.
 To evaluate the overall reasonableness of the valuation carrying value, management obtains and considers the audited financial statements of such investments.
 Management believes this method provides a reasonable estimate of fair value.
 However, the recorded value may differ from the market value had a readily available market existed for such investments, and those differences could be material.
-These investments are classified within Level 3 with the exception of those that can be redeemed within ninety days of December 31, 2013, which are classified as Level 2.
+These investments are classified within Level 3 with the exception of those that can be redeemed within ninety days of December 31, 2014, which are classified as Level 2.
 Investment transactions are recorded on the trade date which results in both investment receivables and payables on unsettled investment trades.
-Gains and losses on investments resulting from market fluctuations are recorded in the statement of activities in the period that such fluctuations occur.
+Gains and losses on investments resulting from market fluctuations occur.
 Realized gains or losses on sales of investments are calculated on an adjusted cost basis.
 Dividend and interest income are accrued when earned.